NeriRos/glasses/README.md

-# ex1
+# Glasses

-targil from harel
+An assignment from harel.

+The goal was to test my programming skills.

 ## Prerequisites

 1. install mongodb.
 2. install nodejs.
 3. install npm.

 ## Installation process

 1. clone the project where ever you like.
 2. cd into the project.
 3. execute init.bat.